michaelkirk/geo-buffer-debug/README.md

 # Geo Buffer Debug Tool

+⚠️ This debug tool is largely AI generated slop, consumer beware.

 An interactive browser-based debugging tool for the geo crate's [new buffer trait implementation](https://github.com/georust/geo/tree/mkirk/geo-buffer).
 This tool allows you to:

 - Input geometries in WKT (Well-Known Text) format